opnfv/kvmfornfv/docs/release/scenarios/os-nosdn-kvm_ovs_dpdk_bar-ha/os-nosdn-kvm_ovs_dpdk_bar-ha.description.rst

      - Uses VLAN as an interface

   * **Node 2**:
-     - This node has compute and Ceph-osd roles
+     - This node has Ceph-osd and Controller roles
+     - The controller node runs the Identity service, Image Service, management portions of Compute and Networking, Networking plug-in and the dashboard
      - Ceph is a massively scalable, open source, distributed storage system
-     - By default, Compute uses KVM as the hypervisor
-     - Uses DPDK as an interface
+     - Uses VLAN as an interface

   * **Node 3**:
-     - This node has compute and Ceph-osd roles
+     - This node has Controller role in order to achieve high availability.
-     - Ceph is a massively scalable, open source, distributed storage system
-     - By default, Compute uses KVM as the hypervisor
-     - Uses DPDK as an interface
+     - Uses VLAN as an interface

   * **Node 4**:
      - This node has compute and Ceph-osd roles